SkylerDaKat/BeatBangerSFW/README.md

 - Paste the modded data folder
 - And you are done!
-Just launch the game and all the NSFW Assets should not be there **This github page exists so you don't have to do it manually**
+Just launch the game and all the NSFW Assets should not be there **This github page exists so you don't have to do it manually** **and this is only for the steam version, not legacy**

-this modification DOES NOT include THE EXE of BEAT BANGER.
+this modification DOES NOT include A COPY of BEAT BANGER.
-This only has the modified "data" folder, if you haven't bought the game... please support the devs - https://steamcommunity.com/app/1813430
+This only has the modified "data" folder if you haven't bought the game... please support the devs - https://steamcommunity.com/app/1813430